NY prison strike: More guards return to work after agreement announced, state official says

 In addition, the state agreed to seek improvements to safety for guards, to reduce mandated overtime and to improve other working conditions.

-There was no immediate comment Friday from the New York State Correction Officers and Police Benevolent Association union, which represents the workers.
+There was no immediate comment Friday from the New York State Correctional Officers & Police Benevolent Association union, which represents the workers.
 The union had refused to sign the Thursday night agreement that Martuscello said he negotiated directly with striking employees, not the union leadership.

 A Feb.
 27 agreement struck between the state and the union through a mediator promising many of the same concessions was mostly ignored by the striking guards.

-Hempstead bus camera lawsuit ...
+Bomb threat at 2 LI schools ...
 Eat your way through Wegmans ...
 Visiting Hicks flower show ...
-Get the latest news and more great videos at NewsdayTV
+Santos' aide sentenced to prison

-Hempstead bus camera lawsuit ...
+Bomb threat at 2 LI schools ...
 Eat your way through Wegmans ...
 Visiting Hicks flower show ...
-Get the latest news and more great videos at NewsdayTV
+Santos' aide sentenced to prison